Nikkei falls to lowest level since April 2009

 Strategists said support lies at 8,150, the level at which Nikkei futures closed in Chicago.

+"Depending on developments in Europe and markets' reaction to them, Japanese stocks could continue to follow global markets down, and the 8,000 level could be broken within this month," said Takashi Ushio, head of the investment strategy division at Marusan Securities.

-About 680 million shares changed hands on the main board, and the day's volume looked on track to fall below Tuesday's full-day total of 1.51 billion and last week's average of 1.39 billion shares.
+Volume was thin, with about 772 million shares changing hands on the main board, suggesting the day's volume could fall below Tuesday's full-day total of 1.51 billion.

-Komatsu fell 3.8 percent and Fanuc Corp <6954.T. shed 3 percent.
+Komatsu fell 3.8 percent to 1,824 yen and Fanuc Corp shed 2.9 percent to 11,900 yen.
 The construction equipment maker and industrial robot maker both garner significant sales in China, and dropped after preliminary data showed China's factory sector shrank the most in 32 months in November.

-Shares of Olympus Corp jumped 11.5 percent in heavy trading, up for the third day, as calls mount for the scandal-hit camera and endoscope maker to remain listed.
+Shares of Olympus Corp jumped 12.9 percent to 981 yen, and were the heaviest-traded issue by turnover, rising for the third day as calls mounted for the scandal-hit camera and endoscope maker to remain listed.

 * Earnings hit by weakness in auto business (Adds analyst comment)